 The most important thing to know about PPC is you should monitor it regularly to work out what’s happening with the campaign.
 I also believe that by logging in to the campaign regularly Google knows that you are putting more effort into the campaign and I believe this will give you an advantage over your competitors.

-Also it’s worth saying that no PPC campaign is ever going to be perfect, there are always going to be things you can do to improve the campaign so make sure you are checking what keywords are actually driving traffic, adding new campaigns and AdGroups and generally optimizing the account for better performance.
+Also it’s worth saying that no PPC campaign is ever going to be perfect, there are always going to be things you can do to improve the campaign so make sure you are checking what keywords are actually driving traffic, adding new campaigns and AdGroups and generally optimising the account for better performance.

 Also – something that’s not often thought about by newbies – when you are monitoring your own PPC campaign you also need to monitor your competitions PPC because your account doesn’t operate in a vacuum and the actions of your rivals with directly impact on the success of your own campaign.